-The Founding Law of the State of Sandus is the most basic law of the State, taking the place of a constitution.
+The Founding Law of the State of Sandus is the fundamental law of Sandus and provides the framework for the unwritten constitution of the State of Sandus.
 The Founding Law is divided into a preamble and 10 articles and forms the basis of the Sandum government, political structure, economic and social structures.
 Taking into consideration the dual definitions of the State as being either an elected monarchy or a presidential republic, commentary is provided beneath each article.

 In the Truth and Teachings of the Three Jewels and the Benedictions of All the Gods!